use-inkubator/Ecosystem-Grants/applications/application-template.md

 - Choosen project idea category or your alternative category with explanation of its importance
 - An indication of why your team is interested in creating this project.

+### Ink!
+Ecosystem Impact

+Please clearly describe how exactly your project will benefit the ecosystem.
+If it's infrastructure - how it's going to be applied and by who.
+If it's canary dapp we would you to clearly demonstrate how this code will be used by other people.
+If it's technical showcase we would like you to demonstrate how ink! will be promoted using your results.

+If it's a business case we would like to see business model and future production plans.

 ### Project Details

 We expect the teams to already have a solid idea about the project expected final state.
 Therefore, we ask the teams to submit (where relevant):